What is a BER?

 A BER is an indication of a home’s energy efficiency.
 It takes into account energy used for heat, light, pumps and fans.
 It does not include energy used for items such as washing machines, dishwashers, cookers and fridges, although most home appliances now also come with their own separate energy rating.

-If a home has a particularly low energy rating, C1 or worse for example, homeowners can choose to retrofit their property.
-Oftentimes simple retrofitting measures, also called a shallow retrofit, such as improving existing insulation can make the world of difference in the short term, especially for older homes and those with poor BERs.
+If a home has a particularly low energy rating, C or worse for example, homeowners can choose to retrofit their property.
+Oftentimes simple retrofitting measures — also called a shallow retrofit — such as improving existing insulation and installing new windows can make the world of difference in the short term.

 More extensive measures, called a deep retrofit, can also be taken such as installing solar panels and heat controls.
 And the good news is there are grants available for all of the above.